Decentralized Exploration in Multi-Armed Bandits -- Extended version: Introduction

 When the event {\it "player $n$ is active"} occurs, player $n$ reads the messages received from other players and then chooses an arm to play.
 The reward of the played arm is revealed to player $n$.
 Finally, she may send a message to the other players for sharing information about the arms.

 The decentralized approach presents significant advantages.
 First, the clicks of users contain information that may be embarrassing when revealed, or that can be used by a third party in an undesirable way.

 The decentralization of exploration favors privacy since the click stream is not transmitted.
 However, it is not sufficient.
 The messages sent by a user may still contain private information such as her favorite topics, and therefore her political views, sexual orientation...
-As the players broadcast messages to other players, a malicious adversary can easily pretend to be a player, and then listening the exchanged messages.
+As the players broadcast messages to other players, a malicious adversary can pretend to be a player, and then listening the exchanged messages.
 To ensure privacy one must guarantee that no useful information can be inferred from the messages sent by a single user.
 Second, the decentralization of exploration reduces the communication cost.
 This is a significant requirement for the Internet of Thing applications, since the smart devices often run on batteries.
 Third and finally, for all digital applications and in particular for the mobile phone applications, the decentralization with a low communication cost increases the responsiveness of applications by minimizing the number of interactions between the application server and the devices.

 Finally, the objective of the {\it decentralized exploration problem} is threefold: \begin{enumerate} \item {\it sample efficiency}: finding a near-optimal arm with high-probability using a minimal number of interactions with the environment. \item {\it user privacy}: protecting information contained in the interaction history of a single player. \item {\it low communication cost}: minimizing the number of exchanged messages. \end{enumerate}